 Therese Shechter is a filmmaker, writer, and multi-media storyteller based in Brooklyn.
-Her work fuses humor and personal storytelling to disturb what's considered most sacred about womanhood, most recently as the writer and director of the in-progress documentary My So-Called Selfish Life.
-She most recently directed How To Lose Your Virginity (2013).
-Therese also curates and edits The V-Card Diaries, a searchable interactive companion to How To Lose Your Virginity, which was exhibited at The Kinsey Institute’s Juried Art Show in 2013 (their first interactive piece!).
-Therese is a frequent college speaker, and one of her films is possibly screening in a classroom as you are reading this.
+Her work fuses humor and personal storytelling to disturb what's considered most sacred about womanhood, currently as the writer and director of the in-progress documentary My So-Called Selfish Life.
+She most recently directed How To Lose Your Virginity (2013) and curates The V-Card Diaries, a crowd-sourced online companion to that documentary, which was exhibited at The Kinsey Institute’s Juried Art Show in 2013 (their first interactive piece).
 Her other documentaries include the award-winning I Was A Teenage Feminist (2005) and How I Learned To Speak Turkish (2006), which have screened from Rio de Janeiro to Ankara to Chile.
 A frequent public speaker, she has presented her work at festivals, conferences, museums and college classrooms.
-In her spare time she is a co-host of the podcast Downton Gabby, discussing media by and about women.
+In her spare time she is a co-host of the podcast Downton Gabby, a funny feminist commentary about media by and about women.
 More –>

 Iris Ng is a cinematographer with over a decade of experience collaborating with award-winning filmmakers and artists.
 Her credits encompass art, narrative films, documentary series, commercials, and music videos, with a focus on long-form documentaries including Stories We Tell directed by Sarah Polley (Best Canadian Film - Toronto Film Critics Association, Best Documentary - Los Angeles Film Critics Association, and Best Non-Fiction Film - New York Film Critics Circle), Herman's House directed by Angad Bhalla (Emmy Award for Outstanding Arts & Culture Program), The Ghosts in Our Machine directed by Liz Marshall (Best Canadian Feature - Planet In Focus International Film and Video Festival), and most recently, a portion of the the 10-part docu-series Making A Murderer, Storyline Entertainment's League of Exotique Dancers, and Yap Films' Loretta Lynn: Still a Mountain Girl.
 She has also lensed films directed by Min Sook Lee, Fredrik Gertten, Vikram Jayanti, Martha Burns, Fisher Stevens for international broadcasters and producers including the BBC, PBS, Netflix, ARD, the CBC and National Film Board of Canada.
 More –>